Gaya, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Ensure that you find the correct type.
-The majority of adapters available are simply plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C, D and M. Make sure to choose the necessary type.
+Many adapters available are just plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most areas.

 • Power bank for devices